wp-plugins/sp-client-document-manager/readme.txt

 * sp_cdm_vendors = Show vendors tab
 * sp_cdm_projects = Show projects tab
 * sp_cdm_uploader = Use the uploader (add files)

+**[cdm_public_view]**

+This is a shortcode for premium members only, it displays the file list to the public.
+This shortcode lists all the files from all users.

 = Premium Users =